 So be careful!
-The pre-move will play automatically even your opponent does something unexpected.
+The pre-move will play automatically even if your opponent does something unexpected.
 Your pre-move might end up being a blunder!
 To undo a pre-move, simply right click or tap on the pre-moved piece.

 Pre-moves take effect almost instantly - pre-moves have been implemented so that they consume 0.1 seconds of your remaining time.

 If your opponent's move makes your pre-move illegal (such as putting your king in check), then your pre-move will be canceled and you will have to think of something else!

 How many pre-moves can I make in advance?